Quebec French lexicon: Political terms

 Since Canada uses the Westminster system, unlike republican France, many political terms devised in English have had to be imported or new terms created.
-This is not always easy, and can lead to awkward constructions, the most famous example being Dominion, for which there is no French translation.
-As well in Canadian English the first minister of the federation is called the Prime Minister and the first minister of a province is called a Premier.
-An electoral district in Canada is called a "riding" in anglophone Canada but a "comté" in Québec.
+This is can lead to awkward constructions, the most famous example being Dominion, for which there is no French translation.
+In Canadian English, the first minister of the federation is called the Prime Minister and the first minister of a province is called a Premier.
+However, Quebec French makes no distinction and both are called Premier ministre in all cases.
+An electoral district in Canada is called a riding in anglophone Canada but a comté in Quebec.

-However French makes no distinction and both are called Premier ministre in all cases.
-For example, "Premier ministre du Canada", "Premier ministre du Québec / de l'Alberta", etc.

 Quebec specialties

-There are also words for Quebec specialties that do not exist in Europe, for example poutine, CEGEP, tuque (a Canadianism in both official languages), and dépanneur (a corner store/small grocery; dépanneur in France is a mechanic who comes in to repair a car or a household appliance, which is called a dépanneuse in Quebec).
+There are also words for Quebec specialties that do not exist in Europe, for example poutine, CEGEP, tuque (a Canadianism in both official languages), and dépanneur (dépanneur in France is a mechanic who comes in to repair a car or a household appliance, which is called a dépanneuse in Quebec).

-Blueberries, abundant in the Saguenay-Lac-Saint-Jean, are called bleuets; in France, they are lumped together with myrtilles (bilberries) and bleuet means cornflower.
+Blueberries, abundant in the Saguenay-Lac-Saint-Jean, are called bleuets; in France, they are lumped together with myrtilles (bilberries) and bleuet refers to cornflower.
 (Bleuet is also slang for someone from Saguenay-Lac-Saint-Jean.)
 Although very similar, these are not the same plants (i.e. myrtilles are Vaccinium myrtillus and bleuets are Vaccinium angustifolium or corymbosum).